-I have worked with people who undergo many kinds of difficulties: including anxiety, depression, relationship issues, feelings of loneliness, low mood, stress, drug and alcohol dependency, bereavement and loss.
+It’s not always easy making the first step to see a counsellor.
+There is still cultural stigma surrounding mental health, but attitudes are changing.
+I have experience of working with people who undergo many kinds of difficulties: including anxiety, depression, relationship issues, feelings of loneliness, low mood, stress, drug and alcohol dependency, bereavement and loss.
 It can feel terribly hard coping alone and often taking the first step to making contact with a counsellor can feel the hardest.

 I work with people from all walks of life in a way that respects culture, values, beliefs, choices and sexual orientation.
 My practice is constantly developing and I keep my training up to date with pertinent counselling issues.
 Before becoming a counsellor, I worked in education; teaching young people, training adults and providing consultancy, so I value and see the importance in continued professional development and seek learning experiences to improve and broaden my competence, knowledge and skills.